B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 ...............

 The final component of the schema report presents a table with the results of the allele integrity and diversity analysis per locus.
-The alleles of each locus are checked for their integrity as CDSs.
-In addition, the *Missing Allele IDs* column presents the number o fIDs of alleles that are missing in the initial list of each locus.
+The table includes values per locus for most column categories in the ``Schema Summary Data`` table.
+It also includes the following additional columns:

+  - **Proportion of Validated Alleles**: the proportion of the total alleles in the locus FASTA file that were considered valid.
+  - **Distinct Protein Alleles**: the number of distinct protein alleles encoded by all alleles.
+  - **Missing Allele IDs**: the number of allele identifiers that are missing, assuming that allele identifiers in the FASTA file should be sequential.

 .. note::
 	In order to identify the *Missing Allele IDs*, the module expects the headers of the input